Days Before Tomorrow (band): The Next Chapter

 In late 2022, Klein, Kahn, and Davodowich reconvened to put Days Before Tomorrow back together.
-The band released Now and Then Part II: Stories and Dreams in February 2023.
-They have begun writing new material, and have plans to release Now and Then Part I in early 2023.
-They are joined by keyboardist John Gale, bassist Alain Akoni, and drummer Matt Maldonado.
+The band finally mixed and released its long-anticipated release as Now and Then Part II: Stories and Dreams in February 2023 as a digital-only release.
+Days Before Tomorrow immediately gained industry attention from the release and subsequently signed to Melodic Revolution Records.
+MRR released a physical CD version of Now and Then Part II: Stories and Dreams in October 2023, with worldwide distribution.